sebastienros/fluid/README.md

 ## Encoding

-By default Fluid will encode any output variable into HTML using the `System.Text.Encodings.Web.HtmlEncoder` class.
-The encoder can be specified when calling `Render()` on the template.
-To render a template without any encoding use the `Fluid.NullEncoder.Default` instance.
+By default Fluid doesn't encode the output.
+Encoders can be specified when calling `Render()` or `RenderAsync()` on the template.

+### HTML encoding

+To render a template with HTML encoding use the `System.Text.Encodings.Web.HtmlEncoder.Default` instance.

+This encoder is used by default for the MVC View engine.

+### Disabling encoding contextually

-Alternatively you can use a special `raw` filter to prevent a value from being encoded, for instance if you know that the content is HTML and is safe.
+When an encoder is defined you can use a special `raw` filter or `{% raw %} ... {% endraw %}` tag to prevent a value from being encoded, for instance if you know that the content is HTML and is safe.

 #### Source
 ```Liquid